jcmunav63/rails-budget-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give a star.
+If you like this project please give me a star on Github.
 Thanks in advance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to acknowledge Gregoire Vella for the original idea of this mobile app design (for iOS).
-You can review his project at: [on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
+You can review his project at: [Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)

 I would also like to thank all my colleagues, who inspire me to do my best everyday.